Ham and eggs

 Ham and eggs is a dish combining various preparations of those two ingredients.
 It has been described as a staple of "an old-fashioned American breakfast".
 It is also served as a lunch and dinner dish.
 Some notable people have professed an affinity for the dish, such as American entrepreneur Duncan Hines and the Manchurian Emperor Puyi.
-Similar dishes include bacon and eggs, Spanish eggs, the Denver omelette and Eggs Benedict.
+Similar dishes include bacon and eggs, Spanish eggs, the Denver omelette and eggs Benedict.

 The term ham and eggs and some variations of it have been used in various cultural contexts.
-It has been used as a slang term in the United States, and has also been used to refer to various entities and events there.
+In the United States, it has been used as a slang term, and to refer to various entities and events.

-Overview
+Preparation

 Ham and eggs is a popular dish often served as a breakfast meal in the United States.
 It is also consumed as a dinner or supper dish, for example in parts of the Southern United States, and is sometimes served as a lunch dish.
 Eggs served with the dish can be fried, scrambled or poached.
 Additional ingredients such as tomatoes and seasonings, such as herbes de Provence, are sometimes used.
 The dish can be prepared on a stovetop in a skillet or frying pan, and also baked or broiled in an oven.

-The pan juices or gravy from the ham is sometimes drizzled atop the eggs to add flavor.
-The dish's quality can be enhanced by using high-quality ham and cooking the ingredients over low heat, which prevents overcooking.
-A recipe for country-style ham and eggs includes reducing cream in the pan after the ham and eggs have been cooked, and then dolloping it atop the dish.
-Ham and eggs can be accompanied with side dishes such as toast and hash browns, among others.
+The pan juices or gravy from the ham can be drizzled over the eggs to enhance flavor.
+Using high-quality ham and cooking over low heat helps prevent overcooking and improves the dish.
+One variation, country-style ham and eggs, involves reducing cream in the pan after cooking and then dolloping it over the top.
+Ham and eggs are often accompanied by side dishes such as toast and hash browns.

-Aficionados

-Duncan Hines

-Duncan Hines, an American entrepreneur, often enjoyed ham and eggs as a supper meal.
-He said that people should choose ham and eggs as a meal at a diner when uncertain about what to order, because cooks cannot "disguise a bad egg nor spoil a slice of good ham."